Evolution of Risk-Taking Behaviour and Status Preferences in Anti-Coordination Games: The Model

-As described in the introduction, agents take part in symmetric, 2-player anti-coordination games.
-Agents interact frequently and randomly with other members of society.
-The social capital $s$ that an individual receives from this is taken to be the average payoff of all their interactions in a given period.
-Individuals are anonymous meaning the game has no (ex-ante) uncorrelated asymmetries in the sense of \citet{smith1976logic}.\\ \\ For every such game, the set of players is $N= \{1,2\}$ and the set of actions $A= \{h, d\}$.
-Individuals can either take the leading role and act \textit{hawkish} or defer and act \textit{dovish}.
+Individuals can either take the leading role and act \textit{hawkish} (h) or defer and act \textit{dovish} (d).
+Players are anonymous meaning the game has no (ex-ante) uncorrelated asymmetries in the sense of \citet{smith1976logic}.
 The general payoff structure is summarized in Table \ref{tab:payoff_matrix}.
-As we are interested in an anti-coordination games where players prefer to take unequal actions, it is required that the payoffs on the off-diagonal are greater than the payoffs on the diagonal or more formally: $s_2 > \max\{s_1, s_4\}$ and $s_3> \max\{s_1,s_4\}$. \\
+As we are interested in anti-coordination games where players prefer to take unequal actions, it is required that the payoffs on the off-diagonal are greater than the payoffs on the diagonal: $s_2 > \max\{s_1, s_4\}$ and $s_3> \max\{s_1,s_4\}$.